MrMagicPickle/react-fps-monitor/README.md

 ## Resetting the level of detail
 You can utilize the `resetLOD` function available from the useFpsMonitor hook to manually reset the Level of Detail whenever necessary within your components.

-By calling `resetLOD`, you can reset the Level of Detail to its initial state, allowing you to dynamically adapt rendering quality based on updated FPS performance.
+By calling `resetLOD`, you can reset the Level of Detail to its initial state, which may be useful when you'd like to load in a new scene with the highest level of detail.

 # Parameters